Try to pick subset of scenario start positions that are uniformly distributed

-#1 Updated by Marko Lindqvist almost 2 years ago
+#1 Updated by Marko Lindqvist about 2 years ago

 Does current code actually prefer using nations from the same continent even in case of scenarios, because they belong to the same nation group?
 When solving this, there's likely to be some clash between the code that prioritizes nations of the same group and the code that tries to distribute starting positions uniformly.

-#4 Updated by Nate Martin (vodot) 12 months ago
+#4 Updated by Nate Martin (vodot) about 1 year ago

 So in the UI for Scenarios would have something like:

 1. Use the Scenario-specified, Civ-Specific starting positions ONLY (each Civ has only ONE possible start position).
 Randomly selected AI civs could lead to wildly uneven distributions!

 2. Option 1, but have Freeciv select AI civilizations based on which will provide the widest starting distribution, (maximize map distance between each civ)

 2. Option 2, then randomize which civ get which start position

 3. Let Freeciv analyze the map and attempt to create a fair random distribution of civilizations, attempting to place each civilization as close as possible to its scenario-specified starting position

 4. Let Freeciv analyze the map for a fair, random distribution of civilizations without regard to the scenario-specified starting positions.